 File Georgia Taxes

 In general, Georgia residents who file federal income tax returns must also file a state tax return.
-For example, if your earned income is greater than your personal exemptions plus standard deduction, an income return is necessary.
+For example, if your Georgia gross income is greater than the standard deduction, a state income tax return is necessary.
+In addition, if your income is less than this, you may still need to file a state return in order to receive a refund of taxes withheld or to claim eligible state income tax credits.
 In addition, if your income is less than this, you may still need to file a state return in order to receive qualified income tax credits.

 Georgia Income Tax Rates

-The tax rate is variable and set by the state legislation.
-Presently, it uses a six-tier tax schedule that starts at 1% and moves up to a maximum of 6% on income that exceeds $7,000 for single filers and $10,000 for married taxpayers filing jointly.
+The tax rate is determined by state legislation.
+As of 2025, Georgia uses a flat tax rate of 5.39% on taxable income, replacing the previous six-tier graduated tax schedule.
 A tax credit may be provided for those who pay taxes in another state but no credits are given for taxes paid to foreign countries.
-Compared to other states with income taxes, it is 19th highest in terms of tax rate.
+Compared to other states with income taxes, it is 26th highest in terms of tax rate.

 Georgia Tax Mailing Addresses